-18. OBJECTION: So long as I keep 9 of the Commandments - isn’t that good enough?
+OBJECTION #17: So long as I keep nine of the Commandments - isn’t that good enough?

 ANSWER: “For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all” (James 2:10).

 This is about ATTITUDE.
-If we know that God has commanded rest on “His day”, but we resistant to it, whether because of fear (of rejection by others) or because of inconvenience within our present culture, are we not resisting God?
-This is the spirit of rebellion.
-God cannot take this spirit into His kingdom.
+If we know that God has commanded rest on “His day,” but we resist, either because we fear the loss social support networks, or because the Sabbath is simply inconvenient within our present culture, are we not resisting God?
+He cannot take this spirit into His kingdom.

 If the Sabbath was symbolic of something which we may all realize in Christ, why do we still need the symbol?

 I am very aware that in our culture, “keeping the Sabbath” can be difficult.
-Satan knows that Sabbath keeping is a sign that one belongs to the LORD.
-He has worked hard to turn our culture against the Sabbath rest.
-Folks do their shopping and their chores on Saturday.
-It’s hard to find a job that does not require one work on Saturday.
-Athletic events are held on Saturday.
+Satan has worked hard to turn cultures against the Sabbath rest.
+Folks do their shopping and their chores on Saturday (named for Saturn).
+It’s hard to find a job that does not require one to work on Saturday.
+Athletic events and social events are held on Saturday.
 Etc. Etc. Etc. Everyone wants to belong.
-Being the only Sabbath keeper can make one feel left out.
-It takes courage and dedication to maintain Sabbath observance.
+Being the only Sabbath keeper can make one feel very left out.
+It takes courage and dedication to maintain Sabbath reverence.

-Remember the reason why Satan has worked so hard to separate us from the LORD’s Sabbath.
-It is because the Sabbath is a sign of our submission to Yahweh as our God.
-Satan claims the right of lordship over those who knowingly disregard the Sabbath.
-“They don’t serve and obey Yahweh, therefore they belong to me.”
+Satan has worked hard to separate us from the LORD’s Sabbath - because the Sabbath is a sign of our submission to Yahweh as our God.

 Romans 6:16 .....you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
 (NKJ)